jorisparet/partycls/docs/tutorials.rst

 - :doc:`tutorials/descriptors/rbo`
 - :doc:`tutorials/descriptors/compact`

-You can also check out the API of the :py:mod:`partycls.descriptor` subpackage.
+You can also check out the API of the :py:mod:`partycls.descriptors` subpackage.

 .. toctree::
 	:glob: